TabSTAR: A Tabular Foundation Model for Tabular Data with Text Fields: Baselines

-We run XGBoost using the \textit{xgboost} package\footnote{https://pypi.org/project/xgboost/} and follow the same procedure as for CatBoost, except additional preprocessing (e.g., transforming categorical variables into one-hot encodings).
-For the default configuration, we follow the suggestion of \cite{gorishniy_revisiting_2021} and use: $booster="gbtree"$, $early\_stopping\_rounds=50$, $n\_estimators=2000$.
+We run XGBoost using the \textit{xgboost} package.\footnote{https://pypi.org/project/xgboost/} For the default configuration, we follow the suggestion of \cite{gorishniy_revisiting_2021} and use: $booster="gbtree"$, $early\_stopping\_rounds=50$, $n\_estimators=2000$.
 For the tuned variant, we follow the hyperparameter search space suggested by \cite{hollmann_accurate_2025}, as shown in Table~\ref{tab:xgb_hyp}.